 14–467.7125 FRS (limited power in any radio)

 Tips for better radio range: Radios have much better range between units if the antennas are oriented in the same plane.
 Standard in radio use is to orient antennas vertically, thus, remind all party members to hold or locate radio so the antenna is vertical.
-Know that any solid object between you and your intended receiver can attenuate your signal, that includes your body and backpack.
-If you’re having problems with reception, try holding the radio as high as possible at arms lengh above your head, or seek higher ground.
+Any solid object between you and your intended receiver can attenuate your signal, that includes your body and backpack.
+If you’re having problems with reception, try holding the radio as high as possible at arms length above your head, or seek higher ground.
 If you’re in the fringe of performance, sometimes simply walking around while receiving can help you find a sweet spot.

 GLOSSARY OF RADIO TERMS

-Ham … an amateur radio operator licensed by the FCC
+Ham … an amateur radio operator licensed by the FCC.

-FCC … Federal Communications Commission
+FCC … Federal Communications Commission.

-Transmit … to talk on a 2-way radio
+Transmit … to talk on a 2-way radio.

-Receive … listen to a 2-way radio
+Receive … listen to a 2-way radio.

-PTT … Push-To-Transmit, usually refers to the switch you press to talk
+PTT … Push-To-Transmit, usually refers to the switch you press to talk.

-Speaker mic … same as above
+Speaker mic … same as above.

-VOX … voice operated transmit switch, acronym for VOX or Voice Operated eXchange (usually works poorly in backcountry sport environments due to incidental noise)
+VOX … voice operated transmit switch, acronym for VOX or Voice Operated eXchange (usually works poorly in backcountry sport environments due to incidental noise).